What does “minus” vision mean? How people with poor vision see How people with vision minus 7 see

 Vision minus 3 is characterized by the fact that the membranes of the eyeball itself are stretched, which, in turn, leads to their thinning.

-Of course, this process also negatively affects the vessels responsible for the nutrition of these structures.
-Microcirculation inside the body is disturbed.
+Of course, this process also negatively affects the vessels responsible for feeding these structures.
+Microcirculation inside the organ is disrupted.

 Types of correction and treatment of myopia

-• a prescription for glasses, contact lenses, or a referral for surgery;
+• issuing a prescription for glasses, contact lenses or referral for surgery;

-• complex gymnastics, which contributes to the training of muscles that change the curvature of the lens;
+• complex gymnastics that helps train the muscles that change the curvature of the lens;

-• with the existing prerequisites for a further change in the geometric dimensions of the eyeball, scleroplasty is performed, a surgical intervention that helps strengthen the sclera.
+• If there are prerequisites for further changes in the geometric dimensions of the eyeball, scleroplasty is performed, a surgical intervention that helps strengthen the sclera.

-As a rule, after the implementation of laser correction, the clarity of vision returns to patients during the day.
-The only thing is that it is contraindicated for persons under 30 years of age, it is believed that it is by this date that the development of the disease has stabilized.
-At the weak stages of the disease, patients are prescribed prophylactic drops, a complex of vitamins and minerals, gymnastics for the eyes.
+Typically, after implementation laser correction, patients regain clarity of vision within a day.
+The only thing is that it is contraindicated for persons under 30 years of age; it is believed that it is by this date that the development of the disease stabilizes.
+At weak stages of the disease, patients are prescribed prophylactic drops, a complex of vitamins and minerals, and eye exercises.

 Degree Description

-Weak Visual indicators minus 3 diopters.
-Its sign is blurry images in the distance.
+Weak Vision indicators minus 3 diopters.
+Its sign is blurry images in the distance

-Medium From minus 3.5 to minus 6 diopters.
-In addition to a decrease in visual function, dystrophic disorders in the fiber occur, stretching and thinning of blood vessels are observed.
+Average From minus 3.5 to minus 6 diopters.
+In addition to reducing visual function, dystrophic disorders occur in the fiber, stretching and thinning are observed blood vessels

-high Visual acuity is below minus 6 diopters.
-It is characterized by the development of serious pathological processes of the visual system: thinning of blood vessels and fiber.
-At this stage, a person retains the ability to see fingers at arm's length, but when reading, vision deteriorates noticeably
+High Visual acuity is below minus 6 diopters.
+Characterized by the development of serious pathological processes visual system: thinning of blood vessels and fiber.
+At this stage, the person retains the ability to see fingers at arm's length, but when reading, vision deteriorates noticeably

-Some unscrupulous ophthalmologists offer to deal with degree 3, as well as 1, saying that the nature of the disease is the same, and it is only appropriate to increase the intensity of restorative measures.
+Some unscrupulous ophthalmologists propose to fight grade 3, just like grade 1, saying that the nature of the disease is the same, and it is only appropriate to increase the intensity of restorative measures.

 2 Symptoms of myopia

-The manifestation of deviations from normal functioning is similar at all stages of the course of the pathology:
+Manifestation of deviations from normal functioning similar at all stages of the pathology:

-• eye fatigue after prolonged exertion (driving a car, reading, etc.);
+• eye fatigue after prolonged exercise (driving, reading, etc.);

 • difficulty focusing on distant objects;